 What is the earliest age in which we can find out any abnormality in the kidney?

 Structural abnormalities in the kidneys can be detected as early as fourth to fifth month of the pregnancy.
 The numbers of kidneys and enlargement and obstruction in the urinary passage can be identified on ultrasound examination.

-The common symptoms of kidney disease are slow urination, thin urinary stream, pain or burning sensation when passing urine, blood in the urine, foul smelling urine, bed-wetting, passage of stones in the urine, pain in the back or side of the abdomen, swelling of the face, feet or entire body, decrease or increase in urine output, high blood pressure, loss of appetite etc. Kidney disease can also be silent; it may be detected incidentally during routine examination or during evaluation for other ailments.
-Some of the symptoms are not specific for kidney disease and any unusual symptom especially in a young patient must be investigated.
+The common symptoms of kidney disease are slow urination, thin urinary stream, pain or burning sensation when passing urine, blood in the urine, foul-smelling urine, bed-wetting, passage of stones in the urine, pain in the back or side of the abdomen, swelling of the face, feet or entire body, decrease or increase in urine output, high blood pressure, loss of appetite etc. Kidney disease can also be silent; it may be detected incidentally during a routine examination or during evaluation for other ailments.
+Some of the symptoms are not specific for kidney disease and any unusual symptom, especially in a young patient, must be investigated.